ossimlabs/omar-ingest-tests/README.md

 - *Staging* - tests the OMAR Stager.
 Downloads images from AWS by sending an AVRO mesage to omar-avro, creates overviews and histograms for them using omar-stager, and then indexes them using omar-stager.
 - *DirectS3Staging* - tests the OMAR DirectS3 Staging.
 Indexes images on S3 directly using the omar-stager.
-- *Download* - tests the OMAR Download service for correct responses given accepted and rejected input.

 More details on the content of the tests can be found in the Cucumber *.feature* files located in *src/cucumber/resources/features*